-(a) The Company has full corporate power and authority to execute and deliver this Agreement and to consummate the transactions contemplated hereby.
+- (a) The Company has full corporate power and authority to execute and deliver this Agreement and to consummate the transactions contemplated hereby.
 The execution and delivery of this Agreement and the consummation of the Merger have been duly and validly approved by the Board of Directors of the Company.
-The Board of Directors of the Company, at a meeting duly called and held, duly and unanimously adopted resolutions (i) determining that the terms of this Agreement and transactions contemplated by this Agreement, including the Merger are fair to and in the best interests of the Company and its stockholders, (ii) declaring the advisability of this Agreement, (iii) approving this Agreement and transactions contemplated by this Agreement, including the Merger are fair to and in the best interests of the Company and its stockholders, (ii) declaring the advisability of this Agreement, (iv) recommending that the Company's stockholders adopt this Agreement in accordance with the DGCL and (v) directing that the adoption of this Agreement be submitted for consideration of the Company's stockholders at a meeting duly called and held for such purpose.
-As of the date hereof, none of the aforesaid actions by the Board of Directors of the Company has been amended, rescinded or modified.

-(b) Except for the adoption of this Agreement by the affirmative vote of the holders of a majority of the outstanding shares of Company Common Stock (the "Requisite Company Vote"), no other corporate proceedings on the part of the Company are necessary to approve this Agreement or the Merger or to consummate the other transactions contemplated hereby.
+The Board of Directors of the Company, at a meeting duly called and held, duly and unanimously adopted resolutions (i) determining that the terms of this Agreement and transactions contemplated by this Agreement, including the Merger are fair to and in the best interests of the Company and its stockholders, (ii) declaring the advisability of this Agreement, (iii) approving this Agreement and transactions contemplated by this Agreement, including the Merger, upon the terms and subject to the conditions herein, (iv) recommending that the Company's stockholders adopt this Agreement in accordance with the DGCL and (v) directing that the adoption of this Agreement be submitted for consideration of the Company's stockholders at a meeting duly called and held for such purpose.
+As of the date hereof, none of the aforesaid actions by the Board of Directors of the Company has been amended, rescinded or modified. - (b) Except for the adoption of this Agreement by the affirmative vote of the holders of a majority of the outstanding shares of Company Common Stock (the "Requisite Company Vote"), no other corporate proceedings on the part of the Company are necessary to approve this Agreement or the Merger or to consummate the other transactions contemplated hereby.
 This Agreement has been duly and validly executed and delivered by the Company and (assuming due authorization, execution and delivery by Parent and Merger Sub) constitutes a valid and binding obligation of the Company, enforceable against the Company in accordance with its terms (except in all cases as such enforceability may be limited by bankruptcy, insolvency, fraudulent transfer, moratorium, reorganization or similar laws of general applicability relating to or affecting the rights of creditors generally and subject to general principles of equity (the "Enforceability Exceptions").